 While its optimal operating range is 20-80 PSI, it also works on modified water systems with items like a 12 volt pump.
 It weighs only 13.8 pounds and requires just 2” clearance from walls, 1’ side to side clearance from anything flammable, 3’ from windows or anything overhanging and 18” from the ground to use.

-The Eccotemp tankless propane water heater is easy to set up and use.
+The Eccotemp tankless propane is easy to set up and use.
 Just connect to a standard garden hose nozzle and a propane tank, which isn’t included, and the heater produces hot water within seconds.
 You can choose from variable spray settings and as the heater automatically shuts off after 20 minutes, in case you forget.

 - Perfect for use outdoors in campsites and cabins and around the house for washing pets and vehicles.